nicosResearchAndDevelopment/gbx.dave/onboarding/README.md

 ## Consultation

-The Candidate (Person, wich aime to become an Operator) need initial instructions.
+The Candidate (Person, wich aims to become an Operator) need initial instructions.

 ---

 ## Enter

-1. To become an DAVE Operator you have contact TODO:#me.
+1. To become a DAVE Operator you have to contact TODO:#me.
-2. Requesting person gets an Account.
+2. Requesting person gets an DAVE-Account.
 3. Requesting person logs in: TODO:#[https://gbx.nicos-rd.com](https://gbx.nicos-rd.com).

 > After successful login given person acts as an Operator.

-4. The Operator has to answer some questions related to "DAVE-Onboarding".
+4. The Operator has to answer some questions related to DAVE-Onboarding.

 Doing so, given answers will be evaluated and given result initiates and supports the [Preparation Prozess](#preparation).